Living in Gibraltar · Last updated 2 June 2026

 Rent in Gibraltar: The Biggest Monthly Cost

 Rent dominates any Gibraltar budget.
-The territory is small (6.8 sq km), housing stock is limited, and demand from iGaming professionals, financial sector workers, and government employees keeps prices elevated.
+The territory covers 6.8 square kilometres, housing stock is limited, and demand from iGaming professionals, financial sector workers, and government employees keeps prices elevated.

 |---|---|---|